-It’s hard to find a cure for something if you don’t know where it’s coming from, so before we can determine if all these amazing qualities of coconut oil will have any impact on acne, it’s important to know what causes acne.
+It’s hard to find a cure for something if you don’t know where it’s coming from, so before we can determine if all these amazing qualities of coconut oil will have any impact on acne, it’s important to know what causes acne2.
 Stress, skin type, age, and a million other factors may lead to acne, but the three primary causes are inflammation, bacteria, and oil production.

 Scientists used to believe that acne was caused primarily by bacteria and only worsened by inflammation and natural skin oils (otherwise known as sebum), but in recent years they have discovered that inflammation may be the key issue.
 It is true that acne is associated with a particular kind of bacteria called p. acnes, but this bacteria lives on our skin all the time in reasonable numbers, and can even benefit our skin normally.
 They consume sebum, which can reduce oil buildup and lead to healthier skin.
 P. acnes bacteria only become a problem when they get trapped beneath the skin, which happens when the skin is inflamed.